-The hemming units are equipped with high speed precision stitching machines while supported by Smart MRT Hanger system that acts as an all-efficient workflow and allows tracking and recording every stage of production in real-time.
+The hemming units are equipped with high-speed precision stitching machines while supported by Smart MRT Hanger system that acts as an all-efficient workflow and allows tracking and recording every stage of production in real-time.
 In addition, the Company boasts of having automatic cut to sew TEXPA machines as a part of its cut & sew facility.
 The capacity of this division is indeterminable due to multi product plants involving varying processes of manufacturing and run length of order lots.
-During the FY-2021, the company has made further investment in stitching segment by installing new sewing machines which resulted in enhancement of overall stitching capacity to fulfill the growing demands of the customers more efficiently and effectively.